-Château Pontet-Canet is a Biodynamic estate in the commune of Pauillac on the Bordeaux region’s left bank.
+Château Pontet-Canet is a Biodynamic estate in the north of the commune of Pauillac on the Bordeaux region’s left bank.
 It produces red wines under the Pauillac AOC.
 The estate was created in 1705 by Jean François de Pontet.
 Ownership for over a century by the shippers Cruse & Fils Frères helped establish the estate in international markets.
 However, they did not believe in domaine bottling (Hugh Johnson: Wine Companion: 1991, p.64), making bottle variation a potential issue.
 They sold the estate in 1975 to to Cognac merchant Guy Tesseron who also owned Château Lafon-Rochet in the neighbouring commune of Saint-Estèphe, and was the son-in-law of Emmanuel Cruse.

 Owner: The Tesseron family.